jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-When I was 40, my doctor advised me that a man in his 40s shouldn't play tennis.
-I heeded his advice carefully and could hardly wait until I reached 50 to start again.
+Life has no blessing like a prudent friend.
-- Hugo Black
+- Euripides

-Updated on: [5/7/2023]
+Updated on: [5/8/2023]
 <!-- #quoteEnd -->
 </pre>